itsoluwatobby/itsoluwatobby/README.md

 Over the years,
 > I have worked as a frontend developer where I was charged with developing and maintaining application security using react and Nextjs, development of friendly user interfaces, building robust and scalable web applications and also integration of web applications with external libraries and APIs.

-> I've also worked as a backend developer, where I interacted with the database (MongoDB) and also charged with developing server side application logics, and securing API endpoints.
+> I've also worked as a backend developer, where I interacted with databases (MongoDB) and developed server side application logics and securing API endpoints.
 In this same space, I've also worked as a fullstack developer, where I was charged with various responsibilities which spanned across frontend and backend development.

 ____

 Summary of responsibities:
-* I developed frontend (Nextjs, Reactjs) and backend (Node with express js) application logic,
+* Developed user-friendly interfaces using React, Nextjs and also improved client side application performance;
+     * by optimizing static images
+     * employed the use of Open graphs (to enhance SEO).
+* Using Node.js with express:
+     * Developed server-side logics
+     * REST API performance optimization
-* integration of server-side application with third-party services including AWS.
+     * integration with third-party services, maintenance and security of the application server.
-* Worked with Aws lambda and simple queue service (SQS).
+* Worked closely with AWS resources, such as;
+     * API gateway
+     * Simple Queue Service (SQS)
+     * AWS Lambdas
+     * S3 buckets.
+     * ECR and ECS
-* Charged with server side deployment, using CI - CD method with Bitbucket and Aws ECS , ECR.
+* Server side deployment, using CI - CD method with Bitbucket and Aws ECS , ECR.

 <!--- [x] ALX Africa -->
 ***